brando90/ultimate-utils/prompts/other/negotiations.md

 - do not be defensive
 - do not acuse them or make assumptions if you do not like the offer
 - They are legally required to give salary band if asked
+- if you do say a number, always use objective market values e.g.,
+    - X is half the median base salary for level Y

 TODO: read poker face theorem, https://en.wikipedia.org/wiki/Fundamental_theorem_of_poker